By Jameela Ho (in collaboration with Team AYEINA)

 Prophet Muhammad (ﷺ) would use a combination of physical touch and gentle reprimanding words to make kids realize their mistakes.
 He knew that it is natural for little kids to get distracted from an errand by other children’s street games.

 Anas said: the Messenger of Allah (ﷺ) was one of the best of men in character.
 One day he sent me to do something, and I said: I swore by Allah that I would not go.
 But in my heart I felt that I should go to do what the Prophet of Allah (ﷺ) had commanded me; so I went out and came upon some boys who were playing in the street.
 All of a sudden the Messenger of Allah (ﷺ) who had come up behind caught me by the back of the neck, and when I looked at him he was laughing.
 He said: Go where I ordered you, little Anas.
 I replied: Yes, I am going, Apostle of Allah!
-Anas said: I swear by Allah, I served him for seven or nine years, and he never said to me about a thing which I had done: Why did you do such and such?
+Anas said: I swear by Allah, I served him for 7 or 9 years, and he never said to me about a thing which I had done: Why did you do such and such?
 Nor about a thing which I left: why did not do such and such?
 [Abi Dawud]

 Narrated Um Khalid: (the daughter of Khalid bin Sa`id) I went to Allah’s Messenger (ﷺ) with my father and I was wearing a yellow shirt.
 Allah’s Messenger (ﷺ) said, “Sanah, Sanah!” (`Abdullah, the narrator, said that ‘Sanah’ meant ‘good’ in the Ethiopian language).
 I then started playing with the seal of Prophethood (in between the Prophet’s shoulders) and my father rebuked me harshly for that.
 Allah’s Messenger (ﷺ) said.
 “Leave her,” and then Allah’s Messenger (ﷺ) (invoked Allah to grant me a long life) by saying (thrice), “Wear this dress till it is worn out and then wear it till it is worn out, and then wear it till it is worn out.”
 (The narrator adds, “It is said that she lived for a long period, wearing that (yellow) dress till its color became dark because of long wear.”)
 [Bukhari]